China releases new list of items banned for export to NKorea

-BEIJING (AP) — China has released a new list of items banned for export to North Korea, following a new round of United Nations sanctions and complaints from President Donald Trump that Beijing was not doing enough to pressure its communist neighbor.
+BEIJING (AP) — China has released a new list of items banned for export to North Korea, ranging from wind tunnels to plutonium, following a new round of United Nations sanctions and complaints from U.S. President Donald Trump that Beijing was not doing enough to pressure its communist neighbor.

+The step was seen by one leading expert on North Korea as an attempt to show that China is fully meeting its commitments, and to pre-empt any moves by the U.S. to punish Chinese companies that deal with the North.
+However, the expert questioned whether the ban would have much effect in slowing a North Korean nuclear weapons program that is already well advanced and gathering momentum.

-While largely comprising specialty chemicals and rare alloys, the list also included computer software, machinery, high-speed cameras, aircraft engines and six-axle truck chassis.
+While largely comprising specialty chemicals and rare alloys, the list also includes computer software, machinery, high-speed cameras, aerospace engines and six-axle truck chassis.
+Grinding machines, molds and radio transmitting equipment also joined plutonium and wind tunnels among the banned items.

 The ban on “dual-use measures related to weapons of mass destruction and their means of delivery” takes effect immediately, the announcement said.

-There was no evidence that the extensive list of items covered by the ban was prompted by anything other than the U.N.
+There was no evidence that the extensive list of items was prompted by anything other than the U.N.
 Security Council resolution passed in November in response to the North’s missile test in September.

+Foreign Ministry spokeswoman Hua Chunying on Thursday said sanctions should be “implemented in an all-round and balanced way” and China was merely meeting its obligations.

 The announcement “is also a warning for the North Korean side not to conduct another round of nuclear testing during China’s Spring Festival this year,” it quoted Yanbian University expert Jin Qiangyi as saying, using another term for the Lunar New Year.

-China is the North’s largest source of trade and aid, but has grown increasingly frustrated by Pyongyang’s defiance of the U.N.’s demands to end missiles tests and the development of nuclear weapons.
+China is North Korea’s largest source of trade and aid, but has grown increasingly frustrated by its defiance of U.N. demands that it end missile tests and development of nuclear weapons.

 Although generally dismissive of sanctions, Beijing has signed on to successive rounds under the U.N.
 Security Council, while continuing to advocate a resumption of six-nation nuclear negotiations hosted by China that have been on ice since North Korea withdrew in 2009.

-Beijing’s unique relationship with the North’s hereditary dictatorship has generated expectations that it holds the key to ending the threat from Pyongyang, something Chinese officials and scholars call a vast exaggeration.
+Beijing’s unique relationship with North Korea’s hereditary dictatorship has generated expectations that it holds the key to ending the threat from North Korea, something Chinese officials and scholars call a vast exaggeration.
 China also firmly opposes any measures that could lead to the toppling of Kim Jong Un’s regime, something it fears would lead to a massive wave of refugees crossing into China and the presence of South Korean and U.S. troops along its border.

 Despite that, Trump complained in a tweet earlier this month that China “won’t help with North Korea,” even while it benefits from commercial links with the U.S.